ARIA Core Library

 The ArNetworking library is included along with ARIA, and is provided with all robots

 ArNetworking provides a simple extensible framework for client-server network programming.
 ArNetworking includes predefined services which provide remote access over a network to robot information and control, including user teleoperation, sensor data, graphical visualizations of robot and sensor data, a "wander" mode, user alerts (via pop-up dialog box or other UI), and sets of general-purpose data values and commands.
 ArNetworking also includes some tools to manage information about multiple robots, so they can coordinate or share information.
-Full source code is provided under the GNU GPL, as well as documentation, example servers, and Java and Python interface libraries.
+Full source code is provided under the GNU GPL, as well as documentation, example servers, and Java, Python and Matlab interface libraries.
 Use ArNetworking for access by a remote user interface application, such as MobileEyes, or your own software, or both.
 Also, use ArNetworking for multi-robot communication and coordination or to communicate with other off-board software.

-See Also Navigation Software Speech Recognition and Synthesis
+See Also Navigation Software Speech Synthesis

 Packages and Libraries MobileEyes MobileSim